r-spatial/dtwSat/cran-comments.md

   sub-directories of 1Mb or more:
     lucc_MT  6.2Mb

-  The 'tif' files were included in order to give examples of spatiotemporal analysis using dtwSat.
-This example is the smallest that is still meaningful for a spatiotemporal land use changes.
-This files are crutial for a comlete documentation of the package.
+  The version includes 'tif' files for an example of spatiotemporal analysis using dtwSat.
+The example is small but meaningful for a spatiotemporal analysis of land use changes.
+The 'tif' used in the documentation of the package and in the vignette included in this version.

-* Fortran optimization
+* Optimization

-  Two DTW functions written in Fortran were included in this version, one to perform the accumulated cost computation and the second to trace back the time series matches.
+  This version includes three function written in Fortran.

 # v0.1.0